Edith lives in Lusaka and she is a 26 year old mother to four children under 12 years old.

 “We already have four children and my husband told me that we did not have enough money to support any more.
 When I found out I was pregnant again I went to our local hospital to see if they could help.

 Trang lives in Ho Chi Minh City.
-She is 26 years old and is a university student, in her second year.
+She is 26 years old and is a second year university student.

-"I was devastated when I learnt I was pregnant, I am in the middle of my studies and knew that it was impossible for me to have a baby at the moment.
+"I was devastated when I learned I was pregnant, I am in the middle of my studies and knew that it was impossible for me to have a baby at the moment.

 Thida (not her real name), is 32 years old and lives in a small village in Kandal province in Cambodia.

 "I was desperate when I learned I was pregnant, I walked for an hour to get to Phnom Penh where my friends had told me there was a good doctor who could help.
 The doctor told me that since my gestation was still young, I could have two options.
 One was to use medical tablet and two was to do the surgical procedure.
 I decided to use the medical tablet because it was easy and I could use it at home.
 A feeling of more privacy.